CpanelInc/ea-podman/DESIGN.md

 #### Should have its info and logic in `/opt/cpanel/<pkg>`.

-If given on the CLI it should error out.
+If given more startup args on the CLI it should error out.

 1. ea-podman.json
 ```